bcgov/nr-document-management-showcase/docs/admin-guide.md

 There are muliple levels of folders used by the DMS:

--   Root folders: Top level static folders for Natural Resource business documents;
+-   Root folders: Top level static folders for Natural Resource business documents

--   ;Source System folders: used to segregate and secure documents by line-of-business (LOB).
+-   Source System folders: used to segregate and secure documents by line-of-business (LOB)

--   Engagement folders: used solely by applications launched from within the Natural Resource Online Services (NRSOS) portal.
+-   Engagement folders: used solely by applications launched from within the Natural Resource Online Services (NRSOS) portal

 ## Root Folders